sailfishos-applications/daily-comics/.github/ISSUE_TEMPLATE/1_fix-strip.md

   ***\<name in Daily Comics\>***
 - Document, which HTML source code allows for extracting a URL to a single image of the newest, published strip by a RegEx (see next bullet point).
 This page may be identical to the home-page of the strip.<br />
   ***\<URL\>***
-- An idea for a RegEx (regular expression) to do so, containing a sub-expression which exactly matches the image URL<br />
+- An idea for a RegEx (regular expression) to do so, containing a sub-expression which exactly matches the image URL.<br />
   ***`<RegEx>`***
 - If such a single RegEx is not feasible, please design a JavaScript code snippet, which extracts the URL to the image of the most recent comic strip from the content retrieved via the URL provided in the second bullet point of this section "NECESSARY DATA".
   ```